zernjs/kernel/docs/01-architecture-overview.md

 **What happens:**

 1. Kernel retrieves plugin instance from container
-2. Method is called (possibly going through wrappers)
+2. Method is called (possibly going through proxies)
 3. Result is returned

 ---